-1.7 Description of the Facilities & Type of Equipment Used for Instruction

-The school is located on a major thoroughfare in the city of Irvine, in a stand-alone building that is approximately 10 years old.
-The school facility is 5,000 square feet in size with 3 standard classrooms, a computer lab, a library/conference room, an administrator's and admissions' office.
+1.7 Description of the Facilities & Type of Equipment Used for Instruction classrooms, a computer lab, a library/conference room, an administrator's and admissions 'office.
 The classrooms are equipped with white boards, teacher and student desks, and a projector with HDMI and mini-display adapters.
 The computer lab has 14 brand new HP desktops, a projector with a HDMI and mini-display adapter, a white board and 14 modern office chairs.
-The administrator's and admissions' office have personal computers and servers along with standard peripherals.
+The administrator's and admissions 'office have personal computers and servers along with standard peripherals.